Sereg20/Task_Center/SCC_config/3 Add certificates/README.md

 5. Download the certificate to your local computer

-As a result sample Certificate is created and downloaded to your local computer
+As a result, sample Certificate is created and downloaded to your local computer

 Proceed to the next step: [something else](https://)